badrap/docs.badrap.io/docs/privacy-company.md

 information.
 We record company name, and optionally email, your name, and phone number, depending on what information is available.
 We use this information to be able to contact you to check if you would be interested in purchasing our services.
 Further contacts are based on your consent.

+## Employee Cyber Hygiene Online Training

+We use ActiveCampaign for running Employee Cyber Hygiene online training and trials.
+To provide the service, participants provide their email address and the name of their employer.
+Participants also give answers to quiz questions, which we collect.
+Finally, we track the progress of the users to provide statistics to the customer.

 ## Your rights as a data subject